 Since the four electricity (grid) systems are independent from each other, reference emission factors are calculated for each system.
-In order to identify the reference emission factor of each grid in a conservative and simple manner to secure net emission reductions, the emission factors in this methodology are established by an operating margin that is calculated using emission factors of power plants including LCMR resources, following the approach used by the CNE in publishing daily emission factors of electricity systems2.
+In order to identify the reference emission factor of each grid in a conservative and simple manner to secure net emission reductions, the emission factors in this methodology are established by an operating margin that is calculated using emission factors of power plants including LCMR resources.